Should I start a blog? 10 reasons to start a blog

-A blog is a great way to express your creativity and to share your thoughts and ideas with others.
+A blog is a great way to express your creativity and share your thoughts and ideas with others.
 You’re working on something positive, you’re creating something and it can help to take your mind off things.

 For me, working on my blog is very therapeutic, even though I don’t share real personal stories.
 It allows you to get in touch with like-minded people or to help others who are experiencing the same problems as you or who are sharing the same hobby.

 It’s really not a myth, you can really make money with your blog!
 You can even earn passive income with it!
 In other words, make money while you’re sleeping!